 What the heck is going on with my Fitbit’s step count?

-After a quick scan of my iPhone’s Fitbit app, I saw that it showed I had about 3000 steps for the day thus far after syncing.
+After a quick scan of my iPhone’s Fitbit app, I saw that I had about 3000 steps for the day thus far after syncing.
 But my Versa 3 still showed zero steps.

-The Fitbit app is registering steps, but the watch itself shows 0 steps!
+The Fitbit app registers steps, but the watch shows 0 steps!

 I continued to wear my Fitbit all day, going on several more walks and a run, and it still showed zero steps on the Versa but an accurate step count inside the Fitbit app.

 So even though my Fitbit is counting my steps, those step counts only show up in the app and aren’t showing up on my Versa’s clock face.
 Well, that’s not good.

 I fooled around with some settings and eventually found a way to get my step count and other metrics to show up.
 And that’s what this article is all about.

 So let’s get to it!